 - Your teeth could look shorter than before

 - Noticing one or more teeth feel loose or that your bite has changed

 Severe bruxism can also lead to jaw ache, chronic headaches, and facial pain.
 The pain can extend into your neck and shoulders and is caused by TMD, a disorder related to bruxism and which results in the jaw joints becoming inflamed and painful.

 How Definition Dental Can Help You

-If you think you may have bruxism and recognize some of the above symptoms then contact our dentist here at Definition Dental – your family dental beaverton as soon as you can.
+If you think you may have bruxism and recognize some of the above symptoms then contact your dentist as soon as you can.
 The sooner we can treat bruxism the better and treatment may be relatively straightforward.
 Our dentist will carefully examine your teeth and jaws and may take x-rays to assess any damage.
 If your bruxism is due to malocclusion it might be possible to adjust your bite or to replace restorations so your teeth fit together properly.
 Other times, orthodontics could be a better solution.
 It is important to get treatment because in the worst case, surgery may be needed which is something we would prefer to avoid.

 However, often bruxism can be treated with a custom-made night splint that will usually fit over your upper teeth, preventing contact with your lower teeth so you can no longer clench and grind.
 If your life is very stressful, trying to lower your stress levels could help your bruxism.
 We can advise you on options that could be helpful.
 Even consciously relaxing your jaw muscles during the day could be useful as it will train your muscles to relax.

-To find out more about bruxism or to schedule an appointment with our dentist, just contact Dentist Beaverton OR – Definition Dental or remember you can always Book Appointment Online.
+To find out more about bruxism or to schedule an appointment with our amazing dentist in Beaverton, just contact Definition Dental or remember you can always Book Appointment Online.
 We can provide the right treatment to protect your teeth so you and your partner can get a peaceful night sleep.